Quatermass and the Pit (film): Plot

-Quatermass and Roney reveal their findings to the press, attracting the ire of a government minister who has not sanctioned their statements.
+They reveal their findings to the press.
 Quatermass theorises that the occupants of the spaceship came from a dying Mars.
-Unable to survive on Earth, they sought to preserve some part of their race by creating a colony by proxy, by significantly enhancing the intelligence of and imparting Martian faculties to the indigenous primitive hominids.
-Quatermass theorizes the highly advanced alien insectoids used medical and surgical techniques that were far more advanced than even those on present-day Earth.
-The descendants of these apemen evolved into humans, retaining the vestiges of Martian influence buried in their subconscious.
-A disbelieving Breen thinks the "alien craft" is Nazi propaganda designed to sow fear among Londoners.
-The minister believes Breen and decides to unveil the spaceship at a press conference.
+Unable to survive on Earth, they sought to preserve part of their race by creating a colony by proxy, by enhancing the intelligence of and imparting Martian faculties to the indigenous primitive hominids.
+Quatermass theorises that the insectoids used medical and surgical techniques that were more advanced than those on present-day Earth.
+These apemen's descendants evolved into humans, retaining the vestiges of Martian influence buried in their subconscious.
+Breen thinks that the "alien craft" is Nazi propaganda designed to sow fear among Londoners.
+A government minister believes Breen and decides to unveil the spaceship at a press conference.

-Whilst dismantling his drill, Sladden is overcome by a powerful psychic force, and haphazardly runs away.
-His mind unleashes powerful telekinetic energy displays, disrupting people and property.
-He finally comes to rest in a church, where Judd and Quatermass find him.
-Sladden tells Quatermass he saw a vision of hordes of insect creatures under an alien sky.
-He also relates that he saw himself as one of them and that he felt that he had to desperately run away in fear of his life.
-Quatermass returns to Hobbs End, bringing a machine Roney has been working on, which taps into the primeval psyche.
+The drill operator, Sladden, is later overcome by a psychic force and flees.
+His mind unleashes telekinetic energy displays, disrupting people and property.
+He comes to rest in a church.
+Before recuperating, Sladden has a vision of insect creatures under an alien sky.
+Sladden sees himself as one of them and feels that he has to flee to save his life.
+At Hobbs End, Quatermass brings a machine which taps into the primeval psyche.
 While trying to replicate the circumstances under which Sladden was affected, he notices that Barbara has fallen under the spaceship's influence.
-Using Roney's machine, he records her thoughts.
+Using the machine, he records her thoughts.
 Quatermass presents the recording to the minister and other officials.
-It shows hordes of Martians engaged in what he interprets as a genocidal race purge, to cleanse the Martian hives of all mutations.
+It shows Martians engaged in what he interprets as a genocidal race purge, to cleanse the Martian hives of all mutations.
 The minister and Breen dismiss the recording.